ausgerechnet/spheroscope/library/guidelines.md

 - we are all stupid (property rather than group definition)
 - Brexit will help other EU slave nations (group specification, but missing entity).
 - It is an unfortunate coincidence that this happened
+- They will stay in the EU (*stay* technically implies an existing membership, but in this case is read as an action rather than membership)
+- I left the band (leaving = action resulting in membership rather than membership per se)
+- She joined the group (joining = action rather than membership)

 # 25 Universal Quantification [!] #
 - ENTITY is / does something